robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/tasks.md

 All of these tasks have been automated through the **Ansible** playbooks.
-After you have followed the first tutotial (setup), navigate to:
+After you have followed the first tutotial (setup-inserisci link), navigate to:

 ```
 cd units-infra-final/01_ceph/playbooks